sindregjone/TempAndHumSens/README.md

 - `SHTC3.h`: Header file for `SHTC3.c`, defining functions and variables related to the SHTC3 sensor.
 - `wifi_client.c`: Source file for managing Wi-Fi client operations.
 - `wifi_client.h`: Header file for `wifi_client.c`, defining functions and variables related to Wi-Fi client operations.
+- `Kconfig.projbuild`: Configuration file for the project used to define build settings
+- `CMakeLists.txt`: Here the components is registered

 ## Usage
 Once the project is flashed to the ESP32, it will start running automatically.